 No matter the circumstances, transitioning a business for succession or other ownership change in Oregon can be tricky.
 Some things may not go smoothly.
 Problems may crop up along the way.
-Plus, Oregon, like every state, has its own particular laws and regulations around how to transition a business to new owners.
+Plus, Oregon, like every state, has its own particular laws and regulations around business transitions.

 However, with the right Eugene business attorney by your side, a business transition can be a smooth process.
-Working with an experienced Oregon business transition attorney ensures that your interests, relevant law, and other factors are all taken into account when conducting a business transition in Oregon.
+An experienced Oregon business transition attorney can ensure that your interests, relevant law, and other factors are taken into account.

 Here are some factors your Oregon business transition lawyer will help you work through:

 Whether retirement, executing an exit strategy, or it simply being time to pursue new opportunities, there are a variety of reasons why an owner or ownership team may have decided their Oregon business needs to change hands.

 Each reason comes with its own set of details.
 Your Oregon business transition attorney will be paying attention to each one to ensure that you have the right documents and process to help the transition go as smoothly as possible.

 Ready to sell or transfer the business?
 Work with your Oregon business lawyer to come up with a detailed business transition plan.
 This plan will serve as your team’s roadmap.
 It can lay out the steps to transition the business to its new owners while maintaining operations.